Realized wavelet-based estimation of integrated variance and jumps in the presence of noise: Conclusion

-Concluding the empirical findings, we show that our wavelet-based theory brings a significant improvement to volatility estimation.
-It also offers a time-frequency way of realized volatility measurement which helps us to better understand the dynamics of stock market behavior.
+Concluding the empirical findings, we show that our wavelet-based estimator brings a significant improvement to volatility estimation while it offers a time-frequency way of realized volatility measurement which helps us to better understand the dynamics of stock market behavior.
 Specifically, our theory uncovers that most of the volatility is created on higher frequencies.